roverdiani/ROAMSimple/readme.md

 * SDL2
    * Windows: download the binaries and place them wherever you want.
 Create a environment variable named **SDL2DIR** that points to the root directory of the SDL2 binaries.
+   * Linux: install the SDL2 and SDL2-dev packages using the package manager of your distro.

 ### Installation